SSHRC Connection Grants

 grant_single_labels|admissibility

-- Individual applicants must be affiliated with a Canadian postsecondary institution that holds institutional eligibility.
+- Individual Connection Grant applicants (except postdoctoral researchers) must be affiliated with a Canadian postsecondary institution that holds institutional eligibility at the time of application.

-- Postdoctoral researchers are eligible if they establish affiliation with an eligible institution within three months of the grant start date.
+- Postdoctoral researchers must establish an affiliation with an eligible institution within three months of the grant start date.

 - Students enrolled in a program of study are not eligible to apply.

-- Federal scientists must demonstrate that their proposed activity is not related to their employer's mandate or normal duties.
+- Federal scientists affiliated with a Canadian postsecondary institution must demonstrate that their proposed research activity is not related to the mandate or normal duties of their employer.

 grant_eligibility_criteria|who_can_apply